 嫌いなものだらけ | Kirainamono-Darake | Full of Dislike things |

-What is “Mamire” mean?
+What does “Mamire” mean?

-“Mamire” may seem very similar to “Darake” but there are some important subtle differences.
-First, it means there is a lot on the surface.
-It’s only used for actual physical objects so you can’t say things like Machigai – Mamire [Mistakes] like you can with “Darake”.
-Plus, you can only use it for things that cover the object.
+“Mamire may seem very similar to Darake, but there are some important subtle differences.
+First, it means that there is a lot on the surface.
+It’s only used for actual physical objects, so you can’t say things like machigai – mamire [mistake] like you can with “darake.
+Also, you can only use it for things that cover the object.

-【Grammar】: Noun+”Mamire or Norn+”Mamireno”+Norn 【Meaning】: There is a lot on the surface |
+Grammar: Noun+”Mamire or Norn+”Mamireno”+Norn Meaning: There is a lot on the surface |

 血まみれ | Chi-Mamire | Full of Blood |